Here at Everything For Birds we have

 Adventures was the first manufacturer to introduce the removable

-playtop & the reason we are so fond of this is because it can be
+playtop and the reason we are so fond of this is because it can be

 pulled off the cage without any tools and placed in a spot away from